-So, you’ve decided to host a charity golf tournament to raise awareness and money for your cause.
+So, you’ve decided to host a fundraising golf tournament to raise awareness and money for your cause.
 Good choice!
-Charity golf tournaments and other types of golf fundraising events can be one of the most lucrative forms of fundraising.
-So, now you wonder…how can you make the most of your charity golf tournament?
-Here we outline some creative ways for your organization to raise more funds for your cause while ensuring all attendees have a fabulous time!
+Charity golf tournaments can be one of the most lucrative forms of fundraising.
+So, now you wonder…how can you make the most of your charity or corporate golf tournament?
+Here we outline some creative golf fundraising ideas for your organization to raise more funds for your cause while ensuring your attendees have a fabulous time.
+That way, they’ll be sure to come back next year.

-All golf tournaments typically have a set registration fee, which covers greens fees, golf cart, etc. Make sure to discuss a discounted rate with the hosting course.
-This will create a larger profit margin for your organization (meaning more money towards your cause) They’ll likely accommodate you since you’ll be driving traffic to their course.
+All fundraising golf tournaments typically have a set registration fee, which covers greens fees, golf cart and club rentals, a continental breakfast or light snack and some drinks.
+Other items that may be included are goodie bags, lunch, and an open bar.
+The registration fee should cover all of your tournament expenses, so be sure not to set the registration fee too low.
+And of course, discuss discounted rates with the hosting course for greens fees and food and beverages.
+This will create a larger profit margin for your organization (meaning more money will go towards your cause).
+They’ll likely accommodate you since you’ll be driving traffic to their course.

-Reach out to the community for event sponsorships.
-What a great way to start out on the right financial footing.
+Reach out to businesses within your community for event sponsorships.
+This is where you can really make money and start out on the right financial footing.
 By hosting a large charity golf tournament that draws in businesses and influential community members, selling cash and in-kind sponsorship packages should be easy.
+Read more on how to attract corporate sponsorships.

 One way to make great use of your prizes is to host a Fundraising Raffle.
 Reach out to sponsors and businesses in the local community months before the golf tournament to get a variety of prizes donated.
 Showcase the items before the tournament starts so people can see the items they could win and sell the raffle tickets before they hit the course.
 Have raffle ticket sales also available at the awards ceremony following the tournament.